LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The *MWO24* [@MWO24] is an opensource project and generates basic (+cad) drawings for (+mri) magnets in a Halbach configuration.
 To do this, the number of magnets and additional parameters for the properties of the (+cad) model to be created are passed to the function provided as input parameters using a (+json) file.
 The result is an *OpenSCAD* [@MMN19] based 3D model of the magnet holder.

 As a result, there are two projects which are both suitable for the task of optimizing and creating Halbach magnets for (+mri) applications.
 The data structures are not compatible with each other.
-However, they are executed manually one after the other to obtain a final result with manual data conversation.
+However, they are executed manually one after the other to obtain a result with manual data conversation.

 The library created is intended to solve this compatibility problem by providing standardized and flexible data structures with this format of magnetic field data.
 By separating the processing pipeline into defined sub-steps, it is feasible to connect individual modules and as a result functionalities interchangeable by the user.